fdkz/libgltext/README.md

     pip install cython

-macosx (At least on Mountain Lion.
-Not tested on other versions):
+macosx Mountain Lion build errors workaround:

   To prevent errors like this: